-The paper characterizes optimal relational incentives in a model of partnerships, with persistent effects of partner's efforts and imperfect state monitoring.
-The main economic result is the benefit of poorer monitoring, specific to relational incentives, which allows rewards and punishments to be delivered in a longer window of time.
-This insight is consistent with the predominance of well-established partnerships in industries with opaque product.
-It also opens up the analysis of relational incentives in a continuous-time setting.
+The paper characterizes optimal relational incentives in a model of partnerships, with persistent effects of partners' efforts and imperfect state monitoring.
+The main economic result is a novel mechanism for the benefit of poorer monitoring, specific to relational incentives, which allows rewards and punishments to be delivered in a longer window of time.
+Overall, our insights are consistent with the predominance of well-established partnerships in industries in which the effects of effort are long-lived and hard to measure (such as in the professional sector).

+The insight also opens up the analysis of relational incentives in a continuous-time setting.
 Persistence and imperfect state monitoring are important for applications, yet are known to lead to intractable solutions.
-We develop a method to characterize optimal relational incentives that extends stochastic control, to game-theoretical settings with persistence and imperfect state monitoring.
+We develop a method to characterize optimal relational incentives that extends stochastic control to game-theoretical settings with persistence and imperfect state monitoring.